 - MBA Bootcamp: Learn more about the Stanford GSB MBA Admissions process and get prepared to apply in the future.

-This program aims to increase the breadth of backgrounds and perspectives in the Stanford community by bringing your voice to the GSB.
+This program aims to increase the breadth of backgrounds and perspectives in the Stanford community by bringing your voice to Stanford GSB.
 If you would add diversity broadly defined to the business school and business communities, you are particularly encouraged to apply.
 This includes, but is not limited to:

 - African American, Hispanic American, Native American, and LGBTQ students